 - 70% of program graduates are admitted to a supervised practice program within 12 months of graduation.

-- A minimum of 50% of graduates who did not apply to or were not accepted into a supervised practice program will be accepted into graduate programs or other post-baccalaureate programs within 12 months of graduation.
+- A minimum of 50% of graduates (over a three year period) who did not apply to or were not accepted into a supervised practice program will be accepted into graduate programs or other post-baccalaureate programs within 12 months of graduation that address the nutrition or heath needs of individuals and families in Nebraska and beyond its borders.

 Program outcome data related to the objectives is available on request.
 Please contact the DPD Director: